 - Alexithymic individuals often lack awareness of emotions, so the wording of questions has been changed to accommodate this.

-- Access to alexithymia questionnaires was limited, so the OAG had to be a free testing instrument for the general public.
+- Access to alexithymia questionnaires was limited, so the OAQ had to be a free testing instrument for the general public.

-I found the OAQ relatively easy to take.
+I found the OAQ-G2 relatively easy to take.

-Alexithymics’ emotional blindness does not allow them to necessarily be aware of what they are feeling.
-As a result, I took the test very carefully to assess the statements, knowing that I am not always effective at knowing what I am feeling.
+Alexithymics’ emotional blindness does not necessarily allow them to be aware of what they are feeling.
+With that in mind, I took the test and assessed the statements carefully—knowing that I am not always effective at knowing what I am feeling.
 If a person does not have a good awareness of their inner mental and emotional world, it can skew the results.
 My own score of 83 means that I have very few alexithymic traits, and based on the threshold I have no alexithymia.

 However, the breakdown reveals I can actually have high alexithymic traits for identifying feelings, which indeed I do.
 A tremendous challenge I’ve found in my personal therapy is how to answer the question: How does that make you feel?
 Another category that shows fairly high alexithymia for me is vicarious interpretation of feelings.